The PRIME Program is Changing in 2023 for smaller employers

 To prepare for these changes, employers are encouraged to claim their network on the CTR.
 Claiming your network will help employers manage their workplace training requirements and view worker completion records.
 To learn more, view our How-to Guide.

-Note: OHS Act amendments, which will come into effect on March 1, 2024, will modify the worker threshold with respect to occupational health and safety committee requirements.
-As a result, the number of workers for provincially regulated employers that will determine the category for PRIME will change from 10 to 20 workers.
+Note: OHS Act amendments, which will came into effect on March 1, 2024, modify the worker threshold with respect to occupational health and safety committee requirements.
+As a result, the number of workers for provincially regulated employers that will determine the category for PRIME has changed from 10 to 20 workers.
 This change will impact the categorization of employers under PRIME.
 Further information on the impact will be communicated as information becomes available.

 Frequently Asked Questions